ericamourao/ericamourao.github.io/README.md

 A hybrid search strategy is an approach that combines database search and snowballing to conduct a Systematic Literature Review (SLR) in Software Engineering.

 We proposed hybrid search strategies and applied to published SLRs that adopted database searches and snowballing.
 For this, we used the [Snowballing Tool](https://github.com/JoaoFelipe/snowballing) developed by Joao Felipe Pimentel in Python.
 Additionally, we developed scripts to simulate the proposed hybrid search strategies.
-The project [Hybrid Strategies](https://github.com/gems-uff/hybrid-strategies)is available under MIT License and UFF at GitHub.
+The project [Hybrid Strategies](https://github.com/gems-uff/hybrid-strategies) is available under MIT License and UFF at GitHub.

 You can learn more about the hybrid search strategy through the following paper: